EmmaBest/Val-Broeksmit-audio/README.md

 # Val-Broeksmit-FBI-audio

 Audio files and transcripts of FBI informant [Val Broeksmit](https://en.wikipedia.org/wiki/Val_Broeksmit) meeting with and speaking to FBI agents, Congressional staffers and people from the New York Times.
+A [heavily redacted portion of his FBI file](https://www.documentcloud.org/documents/25444505-valentin-broeksmit-part-01-final/) has been released through the Freedom of Information Act.

 ## As-is
  * The [Val vs Andrew Dowling PT1  DKO’d](https://github.com/EmmaBest/Val-Broeksmit-FBI-audio/blob/main/audio/Val%20vs%20Andrew%20Dowling%20PT1%20%20DKO%E2%80%99d.m4a) file was corrupt in the original Zip file I was sent by Rocco Castoro, and is provided as-is.
  * The NYT audio files were too large to upload to GitHub, so they were split evenly by time.
 The original versions were uploaded as [podcasts](https://podcasters.spotify.com/pod/show/thenewenthusiasts/).
  * In some places, uninterrupted speech do not have the speaker individually marked.
 In those places, the beginning and end are marked.
- * In most places, the identities of feds is treated interchangeably.
-Aside from excerptions for clarity, little effort is made on a line-by-line basis to track which fed is speaking or to note that they speak with more than one voice.
+ * In most places, the identities of feds are treated interchangeably.
+Aside from phone calls with a single participant and excerptions for clarity, little effort is made on a line-by-line basis to track which fed is speaking or to note that they speak with more than one voice.
+ * Some interviews covered by copyright (such as podcasts) are only present in [audio excerpts](/tree/main/audio excerpts/Other) in order to comply with Fair Use et al.

 # Transcription process